nuprl/Stopify/docs/runtime.rst

 characteristics that are very hard to predict.
 However, it is useful for reproducing bugs in Stopify, since the ``velocity`` estimator is nondeterministic.

+The ``interrupt`` estimator is a Node.js-only implementation which initializes a timer as a C++ extension to Node.js.
+With this estimator, a JavaScript ``Buffer`` object is signaled from C++ whenever a ``yieldInterval`` milliseconds has elapsed from the timer.
+This estimator is only supported in Node.js (it depends on native code), but experiments have shown that it implements the most precise estimation technique, with the smallest overhead in this environment.

 Finally, the ``exact`` estimator checks the current time at every yield point, instead of sampling the time.
 This has a higher runtime overhead than